Ribeiro: The Ultimate Guide to Galicia’s Oldest Wine Region

 treixadura vines near Luis Anxo Rodriguez and Bernardo Estevez in Arnoia in the Ribeiro wine region in Galicia, Spain

-The Arnoia River valley is located in the south of the Ribeiro wine appellation, and contains the towns of Arnoia and Cortegada.
+The Arnoia River valley is located in the south of Ribeiro.
+Here, vines are planted on south and southeast-facing slopes on the banks of the Arnoia River.

-The village of Arnoia sits on the banks of the river that gives the town its name, nearly where it joins the Miño River.
-To the south, Cortegada is more exposed to the Atlantic winds that come up the Miño, making its climate slightly cooler.
+The village of Arnoia sits on the banks of the Arnoia river, close to where it flows into the Miño.
 The passage of the Arnoia river creates two small valleys.
-The first, San Amaro Valley, is located in the north, and further south is San Vicente valley.
+The first, San Amaro Valley, is located in the north, and further south is San Vicente Valley.
 San Amaro is warmer than San Vicente, and covered with hundreds of tiny parcels of vineyards.
-The majority of these face south, and receive the sun all day long.
+The majority of these face south and receive the sun all day long.
 San Vicente’s slopes face mainly southeast or northwest, but like San Amaro, its slopes have many different orientations.
+To the south, Cortegada is more exposed to the Atlantic winds that come up the Miño, making its climate slightly cooler.

 Val do Miño